Pictograph and Interpretation of a Pictograph

 Consider another example in which the centimeter height of rainfall in different cities is given.

-Let us draw a pictograph for the given data and try to interpret given information.
+Let us draw a pictograph for the given data and try to interpret the given information.

 1. Which city had maximum rainfall as per the given data?